 The Bright Eyes 1200 is my top pick because of its quality, features and flexibility and definitely one of the best bike lights you can buy at any price.

-The Vision II 860 bike headlight is best for urban riding as it doesn’t have a wide enough beam in my opinion.
+The Vision II 860 bike headlight is best for urban riding as it doesn’t have a wide enough beam for off road use in my opinion.
 It is however perfect for urban riding with a bright 860 lumens light with several brightness settings and a flashing mode.

 This light is best suited for city riding and is one of best bicycle lights for night riding on the market.